“Well, if you’re not struggling, you’re dead!” I overheard someone say this week.

-This isn’t about me, but it sure impacts me.
-I’m empty.
+This isn’t about me, of course, but as mama-bear, it sure impacts me.
+I feel empty.
 Lifeless.

-“The worldling blesses God while he gives him plenty, but the Christian blesses him when he smites him: he believes him to be too wise to err and too good to be unkind; he trusts him where he cannot trace him, looks up to him in the darkest hour, and believes that all is well.”
-(Charles Spurgeon in A Happy Christian.)
-I really want to be this kind of valiant champion, to bless him despite my disappointments, but today, I just don’t have the heart.
+“The worldling blesses God while he gives him plenty, but the Christian blesses him when he smites him: he believes him to be too wise to err and too good to be unkind; he trusts him where he cannot trace him, looks up to him in the darkest hour, and believes that all is well,” Charles Spurgeon in A Happy Christian.

 from The World of Pooh by A. A. Milne